What’s the difference between proofreading and editing?

 Quite a few of the proofreaders I see on Twitter are authors, too.
 Does this mean they’ll be good proofreaders?

 Not necessarily – although some authors may indeed be very good proofreaders, it’s not a good idea to assume that this is the case.
 I recently looked at the ‘look inside’ bit of a book on Amazon newly proofread by an ‘author turned proofreader’, and found 12 errors in the first few pages alone.
 Being a writer yourself is no more a qualification for being a good proofreader than is being a librarian.

 What’s a quick way to tell if an author will be any good as a proofreader?
 Easy!
 If they have even one review for their own book that questions their own grammar and punctuation, steer well clear!

 Readers don’t mind a few typos, it’s the story that counts.
 They can see that I’m a good writer.

 A handful of readers don’t mind or don’t notice typos.
-But the vast majority do notice, and a fair few of those will leave a review that helpfully points out all those mistakes, thus bringing them to the attention of all your potential readers.
-Don’t forget, the reading public doesn’t care how long it took you to write the book, or how hard it was to produce it – if they’ve paid even a small amount for your book, they’re going to get pretty annoyed if they think they’re not getting their money’s worth, however unfair that may seem to you.
+But the vast majority do notice, and a small percentage of those will leave a review that helpfully points out all those mistakes, thus bringing them to the attention of all your potential readers.
+Don’t forget, the reading public doesn’t care how long it took you to write the book, or how hard it was to produce it – if they’ve paid even a small amount for your book, or even if it was free, they’re going to get pretty annoyed if they think they’re not getting their money’s worth, however unfair that may seem to you.